 It is very important that you should be aware of these two important metrics.
-Now turn our attention towards important six sigma metrics and try to understand them with example.
+Now turn our attention toward important six sigma metrics and try to understand them with examples.

 Here, we are going to understand the 1st category metrics like DPU, DPMO, and RTY with the help of an example.
-Let’s use an example of stamped and anodized aluminum L-bracket with four 4 step process: material testing, treatment(anodizing), dimension (stamping process), and properties verification.
+Let’s use an example of stamped and anodized aluminum L-bracket with four 4 step processes: material testing, treatment(anodizing), dimension (stamping process), and properties verification.

 Refer to the information given in the below chart to calculate metrics.

 This chart shows the data for 10 L-brackets, which are tested under four processes like material testing, stamping process, anodizing treatment, and properties verification.
-The cross mark indicates that particular bracket shows defects under a different process.
+The cross mark indicates that a particular bracket shows defects under a different process.

-Eg- let’s say bracket-1, it shows a cross mark in the material testing and properties verification process that means bracket-1 shows one defect each in these two processes, and overall it is considered as a defective bracket.
+Eg- let’s say bracket-1, shows a cross mark in the material testing and properties verification process which means bracket-1 shows one defect each in these two processes, and overall it is considered as a defective bracket.

 Similarly, if you look at bracket-2 it doesn’t show any defect under four processes because there is no cross mark hence bracket-2 is considered as the non-defective bracket.
-After that in the last two column defects per unit values are given for each bracket.
+After that in the last two columns defects per unit, values are given for each bracket.

 And which bracket is defective (Yes/no) that information is also given.
-The last row of “Total” indicates how many brackets were failed in each process.
+The last row of “Total” indicates how many brackets failed in each process.
 Now use this information to calculate six sigma metrics.

 1. Defects per unit: (DPU) –

 Defects per Unit (DPU) quantifies individual defects on a unit or you can say DPU is the number of defects per manufactured unit and calculating DPU is one of the ways to identify how well a process performs.